lilTesla/locale-batch/README.md

 2. On rows 1,2 assign serverConfigLocation and webConfigLocation values to your config.xml and Web.config locations
 3. On rows 3,4 assign actionsService and serverService to Flowfinity Actions and Flowfinity Server service names

-*.
-To use the shortcut change it's properties to correspond your node location and the location of the local index.js
+*To use the shortcut change it's properties to correspond your node location and the location of the local index.js